FISCAL Technologies Limited – Master Terms and Conditions

 b) FISCAL shall make available to the Customer a current list of Sub-Processors used by FISCAL in connection with the Purpose (including the identities of those Sub-Processors) and will from time to time inform the Customer of any proposed new Sub-Processor and provide the Customer with full details of the processing to be undertaken by that new Sub-Processor;

 c) if at any time the Customer has reasonable grounds (based on non-compliance or a material risk of non-compliance with the Data Protection Laws) to object to any new Sub-Processor, FISCAL shall work with the Customer in good faith to make available a commercially reasonable change in the provision of the Services which avoids the use of that new Sub-Processor.
-Where such a change cannot be made within 90 days of the Customer notifying the same to FISCAL then, notwithstanding anything in the SaaS Agreement, the Customer may by written notice to FISCAL terminate the SaaS Agreement to the extent it relates to the Services which require the use of the new Sub-Processor.
+Where such a change cannot be made within 90 days of the Customer notifying the same to FISCAL then, notwithstanding anything in the Master Agreement, the Customer may by written notice to FISCAL terminate the Master Agreement to the extent it relates to the Services which require the use of the new Sub-Processor.
 Any such termination pursuant to this Clause will not affect the accrued rights and obligations of the parties prior to that termination

 The Customer consents to FISCAL use of a sub-processor to provide data centre services in connection with the provision of the Software Services.